 The lightweight Zhiyun Smooth 2 has a five-way joystick with pan, tilt and roll control.
 Extra features include rapid-start, face tracking and noise reduction.
-The battery life of the Zhiyun is a bit longer than that of the DJI Osmo Mobile, and the stabilizer can also be used to charge your smartphone.
+The battery life of the Zhiyun is a bit longer than that of the DJI Osmo Mobile, and the gimbal can also be used to charge your smartphone.

 For budget shoppers, we recommend the Tiffen Steadicam Smoothee or the Zeadio Ergonomic Swivel Smartphone Handheld Grip Stabilizer.

 The Steadicam Smoothee is ideal for sports fans who want to capture fast-paced action, or anyone who will be shooting in a coarse or rugged location.
-The iPhone mount doubles as a tabletop tripod and the entire stabilizer system is lightweight enough to travel with.
+The iPhone mount doubles as a tabletop tripod and the entire gimbal system is lightweight enough to travel with.
 We feel that the Smoothee is the most professional-grade gimbal you’ll find at a budget price.

-The Zeadio Ergonomic Swivel Smartphone Handheld Grip Stabilizer also acts as both an iPhone stabilizer and a tripod, and users love it for live streaming to their social media feeds.
+The Zeadio Ergonomic Swivel Smartphone Handheld Grip Stabilizer also acts as both a stabilizer and a tripod, and users love it for live streaming to their social media feeds.
 This gimbal isn’t recommended for anyone who will be filming in a rugged location, though, as it’s not as sturdy as the Smoothee.